A COMPREHENSIVE HISTORICAL OVERVIEW

 A RICH COMPLEX HISTORY

-Cyprus has a rich and complex history, shaped by various cultures, empires, and geopolitical events, but one of its most poignant times was when it became a British overseas colony.
-The island gained this accolade in 1878 and the British Empire’s reign lasted until the island gained independence in 1960.
-This was a significant period in the island’s history.
-It influenced its political, social, and economic landscape, with the British modernising and bringing the island firmly into the 20th century.
+Cyprus has a rich and complex history that has been shaped by various cultures, civilizations, and geopolitical events, but one of its most poignant times was when it became a British overseas territory in 1878.
+The island at the time was under the rule of the Ottoman Empire.
+The Ottomans were very powerful when they seized the island away from the Republic of Venice in 1571.
+However, by the time the British took control, the had experienced a steep decline and they were embroiled in a taxing conflict with Russia.
+The British Empire went on to influence the island’s political, social, and economic landscape, with the British modernising and firmly bringing the island into the 20th century.
+The British era lasted until the island gained independence in 1960.Â

 A STRATEGIC TERRITORY